jobayer109/My-second-brain/Programming Hub/Languages/Javascript/0. Vanilla JS/5. Behind the Scenes/Mind map.md

 ---

-## 3. Execution Phase
+# 3. Execution Phase ( 2 phases)
 - **Creation Phase**
-  - **Global Object Setup**: Sets up global variables and functions.
+  - **Global Object Setup**: During this phase, JavaScript sets up global variables and functions that are declared in the code.
+This includes allocating memory for these variables and functions.
-  - **Hoisting**: Variables are declared but not initialized until runtime.
+  - **Hoisting**: Variables and functions are declared throughout the code but are not yet initialized with values.
+Instead, JavaScript hoists (moves) these declarations to the top of their respective scopes during compilation.
-  - Example:
     ```javascript
     console.log(x); // undefined
     var x = 5;